Florent-Sebag/Node-RestApi/README.md

         else error

   - POST /api/justify :
-      * REQUIRED HEADER\n
+      * REQUIRED HEADER
         Content-Type: text/plain
+        Authorization: Bearer [Token]

       * REQUIRED PARAMETERS
         The text you want to justify

       * RESPONSE
-        200 if success with a justified text else error
+        200 if success with a justified text (There is a usage limit per token, 80,000 words/day) else error